 Ideal Temperature Range: between 35° to 85°F.

-Ideal Fish Tank Size: a 1000-gallon fish tank can raise 5 to 6 koi.
+Ideal Fish Tank Size: av pond or at least a 1000-gallon fish tank can raise 5 to 6 koi.

 Food Requirements: Koi are omnivorous fish species.
 They are not difficult to feed as they eat plants and animal matter.
 But for their optimum health, feeding them with flakes and pellets is the best because it provides them with a well-balanced diet.
 Feed koi once a day for what they can consume in five minutes.